MUFI Rating & Risk – JD Edwards World

 Vendor and Application Risk

 Oracle JD Edwards World is a risky implementation, the largest risk being related to the quality of the application itself.
-World is a much less expensive application than EnterpriseOne, and World accounts do not get the same type of control from Oracle account management as EnterpriseOne, and because the consulting rates are not very high for Oracle World they are not targeted by the major consulting companies, and those are both positives.
+World is a much less expensive application than EnterpriseOne, and World accounts do not get the same type of control from Oracle account management as EnterpriseOne.
+Because the consulting rates are not very high for Oracle World they are not targeted by the major consulting companies, and those are both positives.

 Likelihood of Implementation Success